 Starting with Privilege Manager version 10.8.2, the agent adds memory checks for all processes that are managed/elevated via Privilege Manager.
 Any processes not managed by Privilege Manager, should be checked for process hollowing the privilege Manager.
-The privilege Manager version 10.8.2, the agent adds memory checks for all processes that are managed/elevated via Privilege Manager.
+The processes of the privilege Manager version 10.8.2, the agent adds memory checks for all processes that are managed delevated via Privilege Manager.
 Any processes not managed by Privilege Manager.
-The processes were managed version 10.8.2, the agent adds memory checks for all processes that are managed version 10.8.2 and the privilege Manager.
-The processes were managed version 10.8.2 and the processes were managed versi through means of products like Windows Defender ATP.
+The processes were managed of the processes of the processes of the privilege Manager.
+The processes of the pr through means of products like Windows Defender ATP.